-Test calls should be made from CE operating in STS Access Mode.
+Test calls should be made from CE operating in ECS Access Mode.

-6.2.2.2 Response from ECP
+6.2.2.2 Response from the ECP for 000 and 112

-If the Emergency Call is supported by the Telecommunications Network supplying the Satellite Service, successful initiating of an Emergency Call to the Emergency Service Number will be indicated by the connection to either a ECP RVA or an ECP operator in the case of a call to the ECP for 000.
+If the Emergency Call is supported by the Telecommunications Network supplying the Satellite Service, successful initiation of an Emergency Call to the ESN will be indicated by the connection of the Emergency Call to either a ECP RVA for 000 and 112 or an ECP operator for 000 and 112 in the case of a call to the ESN 000.